 Fluent in Spanish as a second language, Richard has worked with Latino congregations in D.C., Atlanta, Costa Rica, and El Salvador.
 While serving at Washington National Cathedral, Richard also led outreach with the LGBTQ community, founding the Cathedral Congregation’s LGBT ministry group and serving an instrumental role in the Cathedral’s public witness in support of marriage and transgender equality.

 She loves language and studied English and French at Johns Hopkins University.
 Through all these things, her joy comes in helping others find new and old ways to talk to God.
-As Assistant Rector, Diana serves the people of St. Margaret’s in the areas of formation, pastoral care and anti-racism development.
+As Associate Rector, Diana serves the people of St. Margaret’s in the areas of formation, pastoral care and anti-racism development.
 She loves to preach, and would love to chat with you about your spiritual life or St. Margaret’s.

 Prior to her ordination as a priest, Diana was a print and new media journalist.
 She has a daughter who works in Hollywood and a son who is a linguist in Sweden.
 She and her husband Tom live with their little dog Lola in Cleveland Park.

 Anne served as the first woman associate at two parishes in our diocese: St. Mark’s, Capitol Hill, and St. John’s, Lafayette Square.
 Being the first woman priest to have a baby, she helped St. Mark’s parish establish maternity leave policies.